Education

 Educational Studies

-The Educational Studies emphasis is for students who want to work in informal educational settings.
+The Educational Studies emphasis is for students who want to work in informal educational settings such as museums and other nonprofit organizations or those who want to work in instructional design.
 This emphasis area does not lead to Missouri teacher certification.
+This emphasis area offers flexibility for you to create a personalized degree that matches your interests.

 Elementary Education